The Club History

 A relationship with Brunel University has been in place for over 20 years and this was formalised in 2001 when special arrangements with them allows Students to join Eastcote on preferential rates.
 We use their Astro Turf pitch in Uxbridge on Saturdays for games.

-In 2014 the Club announced a new role of Director of Coaching responsible for coordinating and leading coaching in the Men’s, Ladies and Colts sections.
+In 2014 the Club announced a new role of Director of Coaching responsible for coordinating and leading coaching in the Men’s, Ladies and Junior sections.

 The Club now fields 9 Men's and 5 Ladies league sides on Saturdays.
 On Sunday’s, 2 Sunday Veterans teams, the Mixed team and 6 colts league teams compete.